 MOT is a multidisciplinary field which interconnects the science, engineering and business management fields.
 It is called by different titles in different universities such as technology management, engineering management, engineering and technology management, management and systems, etc.

-For admission as a candidate for the M.Sc.
-(MOT), a person must have completed at least a Bachelor's Degree in science, computing or engineering with 2nd Class Honours or its equivalent from a university with recognized standing.
-Candidates with relevant working experience are considered favourably.
+For admission as a candidate for the degree of Master of Science (MOT), a person must have completed at least a Bachelor's Degree in science, computing or engineering with 2nd Class Honours or its equivalent from a university with recognized standing.
+Candidates with relevant working experience are considered favorably.

 The above are minimum requirements and do not guarantee admission.
 Selection of students is on a competitive basis.